 The first step is to contact the creditor, by phone or in person, to discuss your situation and what options may be available to you.
 Some creditors may agree to temporarily reduce payment obligations, or defer payments.
 Some creditors may impose conditions on payment reductions or deferrals, such as more interest.

 Many creditors will require a hardship letter if you request help.
 The letter should include:

 - A detailed description of the type of assistance you are requesting

 - Any other details that might be relevant to the creditor

-The External Resources found on this article provide templates you can use to write a hardship letter to a creditor.
+The Federal Office of Personnel Management provides templates you can use to write a hardship letter to a creditor.